-The JAC is directly accountable to the Board for the performance of its functions.
+The advisory committees are directly accountable to the Board for the performance of its functions.

-The primary function of the JAC is to advise and make recommendations to the Board on the performance of the Agency's functions.
+The primary function of the advisory committees is to advise and make recommendations to the Board on the performance of the Agency's functions.
+Any decisions resulting from such advice, or taken against such advice, are the Boards'.
+The Board will consider advice given but is not bound by the advice.